baraql/lai-proj/README.md

 | 16 (FSDP)   | 14             | logs/train_fsdp/lsai-461015.out    | ✅           |
 | 16 (FSDP)   | 16             | logs/train_fsdp/lsai-461072.out    | ❌ (OOM)     |

+Note that some long computations were stopped early once there were enough steps to obtain the average value.

 Then, we plot the results for each metric: